darkrenaissance/darkfi/doc/src/testnet/dao.md

 ## Executing the proposal

-Once enough votes have been cast that meet the required minimum (quorum) and assuming the yes:no votes ratio is bigger than the approval ratio, then we are ready to confirm the vote.
+Once the block period has passed and enough votes have been cast that meet the required minimum (quorum), and assuming the yes:no votes ratio ratio is bigger than the approval ratio, then we are ready to confirm the vote.
 Any DAO member can perform this action.

 Since in our tutorial the `MLDY` governance tokens we used surpass the quorum, we can execute the proposal right away: